Heidijvr/GifTastic/README.md

 ## GifTastic

 GIPHY API used to create a dynamic web page populated with gifs of choice.
-The assignment was completed by calling the GIPHY API and using JavaScript and jQuery to change the HTML.
+The assignment was completed by using JavaScript and jQuery to change the HTML, combined with CSS and images for styling purposes.
 This project is part of the front-end curriculum for the University of Washington Part-time Coding Bootcamp.

 -----

 #**Challenges:**

 #**Project Requirements:**